k2-fsa/icefall/contributing.md

 5. If any hook fails, your commit will not be successful.
 Please read and follow the error messages provided, make the necessary changes, and then re-run git add and git commit.

 ### Your Contribution
-Your contributions are valuable to us, and by following these guidelines, you help maintain code consistency and quality in our project.
+Your contributions are valuable to us, and by following these guidelines, you help maintaining code consistency and quality in our project.
 We appreciate your dedication to ensuring high-quality code.
 If you have questions or need assistance, feel free to reach out to us.
 Thank you for being part of our open-source community!